danofhisword/danofhisword.github.io/_posts/2015-09-04-reading-list.markdown

 <h2>future reading:</h2>

+* Judith H. Katz - [Opening Doors to Teamwork and Collaboration: 4 Keys That Change Everything][Katz]
 * Russell Ackoff - [Re-Creating the Corporation: A Design of Organizations for the 21st Century][Ackoff]
 * Jeff Patton - [User Story Mapping: Discover the Whole Story, Build the Right Product][Patton]
 * Gojko Adzic - [Fifty Quick Ideas To Improve Your User Stories][Adzic]